lopezleandro03/ai-assisted-groceries-cart/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Pre-request

+- An Azure Subscription with Azure OpenAI service deployed

 ## Launch the app